 Taking the time to get to know your customers typically saves major marketing dollars in the long term.
 It prevents the whole “well, I hope this works” method of marketing.
 Get it right the first time (hopefully), and you save by not executing campaigns that don’t align with your customers.

 Moving directly to awareness or customer acquisition campaigns via paid advertising (PPC), SEO, or social media can definitely yield results, but why not take out the guesswork?
 A digitally savvy brand strategy combined with persona insights, informs next steps related to channels, messaging, and targeting and removes most of the uncertainty.
 In a mature industry full of competition and restrictions, the initial investment to establish a brand and understand your customers may be the make it or break it difference when trying connect with the market thirsty for your products.

 Want to chat with us more about marketing for the craft beer and micro-distillery industries?
 I would love to make this a two way conversation.
-Top Draw and Haste Post Haste are hosting an event on June 7th.
+Top Draw is hosting an event on June 7th.
 RSVP come check out our amazing patio!